katzer/cordova-plugin-local-notifications/README.md

 #### Version 0.7.0 (not yet released)
 - **Note:** The new way of callback registration will be not compatible with previous versions!
 See #62
 - [feature:] Added new callback registration interface and new callback types.
+- [feature:] Added the ability to override notifications default properties.

 #### Version 0.7.0beta1 (17.01.2014)
 - [bugfix:] App throws an error on iOS if `message` is null.